Those Early Days

 Compared especially … to those very early days!”

 The Fifth Battalion, in May 1966, was the first group of Australian soldiers to be dumped at Nui Dat.
 It was the start of the monsoon season.
 The rural areas within the province had been under enemy control for the past decade and so the early troops of the rifle platoons were tasked with not only searching for the enemy but also clearing a 4-5 km mortar-free zone around that hill.
 When back in base, the lower-ranked soldiers of the rifle companies were given duties of constructing the camp’s basic accommodation and amenities and providing security.
 This involved turns at digging command and fighting pits, each with overhead cover, sand-bagging walls around all the 4-man tents, constructing a company mess, a wet canteen, an ablution block, latrines and a barbed wire perimeter enclosure.
 As well as these normal camp duties, each man (each lowly ‘grunt’ at least) was rostered on gun picket, out on the wire, guarding their own platoon sector.
 This could entail two lots of 2 hour sessions each 24 hours.
 For the first 3 months the only leave granted was one day at the beach in Vung Tau.
-Conditions were exhausting, primitive, wet, de-moralising and dangerous, particularly for the combat troops.
+Conditions were exhausting, primitive, wet, de-moralising and dangerous, particularly for the combat troops of the first tour.

 Comparative proof comes from those who later did a second tour.
 They all readily corroborate this contention.